ethereum-optimism/optimism/packages/contracts-bedrock/test/kontrol/README.md

 - `kontrol_prove_report.xml` -- This is a Kontrol Generated JUnit XML Report containing results and performance data.
 - `Kontrol Results Folder.zip` -- This contains artifacts produced by kontrol during execution.
 This is expected on pass or failure of a proof run.

 To Fetch the artifacts of the execution from KaaS, you can either manually navigate to the summary page using the 'Details' link.
-Or you can use the GH API to pull the artifacts.
+Or you can use the GitHub API to pull the artifacts.
 Method 1: `gh` tool
 - gh run download RUN_ID